-− the UE AS context is stored in NG-RAN and the UE;
+• the UE AS context is stored in NG-RAN and the UE;

-− NG-RAN knows the cell which the UE belongs to;
+• NG-RAN knows the cell which the UE belongs to;

-− transfer of unicast data to/from the UE;
+• transfer of unicast data to/from the UE;

-− network controlled mobility including measurements.
+• network controlled mobility including measurements.

 2.1.2 Support of verticals

-The NR RIT supports a diverse set of mobile broadband (eMBB) services and other so-called “verticals”, including URLLC, Industrial IoT, Automotive/V2X, Private Networks (NPN), and others.
+The NR RIT supports a diverse set of mobile broadband (eMBB) services and other so-called “verticals”, including URLLC, Industrial IoT, Automotive/V2X, Private Networks (NPN), Reduced Capability (RedCap) NR devices and others.
 NR RIT supports in-band coexistence with NB-IoT and eMTC.

 For optimal support of specific verticals, the NR RIT has been designed, or enhanced, with certain key features, or set of features.
 Taking few verticals as examples, a short summary of relevant NR RIT capabilities is provided below.